The Culture of Critique series: Reception

-The series has received a mostly negative response from academics and researchers as well as condemnation from civil rights organizations, being desscribed as antisemitic and scientifically unsupportable.
+The series has received a mostly negative response from academics and researchers as well as condemnation from civil rights organizations, being described as antisemitic and scientifically unsupportable.

 Journalist Judith Shulevitz wrote in a 2000 Slate article that "Toward the end of the third book, MacDonald lays out his solution for restoring what he calls 'parity' between the Jews and other ethnic groups: systematic discrimination against Jews in college admission and employment and heavy taxation of Jews 'to counter the Jewish advantage in the possession of wealth.'"

-Mark Potok of the Southern Poverty Law Center has said of MacDonald that "he put the anti-Semitism under the guise of scholarly work...
+Mark Potok of the Southern Poverty Law Center has said of MacDonald that "he put the anti-Semitism under the guise of scholarly work....
 Kevin MacDonald’s work is nothing but gussied-up anti-Semitism.
-At base it says that Jews are out to get us through their agenda...
+At base it says that Jews are out to get us through their agenda....
 His work is bandied about by just about every neo-Nazi group in America."

 The Anti-Defamation League has included MacDonald in its list of American extremists, Extremism in America, and has written a report on his views and ties.
 According to the ADL, MacDonald's views on Jews mimic those of antisemites from the late 19th and early 20th centuries.

 Academic response

-In a letter to Slate magazine, Harvard University psychology professor Steven Pinker wrote:

-The suggestion that scholars "can't ignore bad ideas" is a nonstarter.
-In science there are a thousand bad ideas for every good one.
-"Doing battle" against all of them is not an option for mere mortals, and doing battle against some of them is a tacit acknowledgment that those have enough merit to exceed the onerous threshold of attention-worthiness.
-MacDonald's ideas, as presented in summaries that would serve as a basis for further examination, do not pass that threshold, for many reasons: